 Though CAT-DI questions are considered to be less challenging than the other two sections, some of the questions might seem relatively straightforward and might force the candidates to make a mistake.

-The entire section of Data Interpretation comprises of topics like percentages, profit and loss, averages etc.; all comprising of topics which the candidates have covered at high school levels.
-The Data Interpretation of CAT is said to be challenging because the answer to these questions demands the calculation efficiency and speed from the candidates.
+The entire section of Data Interpretation comprises topics like percentages, profit and loss, averages etc.; all comprising of topics that the candidates have covered at high school levels.
+The Data Interpretation of CAT is said to be challenging because the answer to these questions demands calculation efficiency and speed from the candidates.

-The DI & LR section of the paper constitutes of 32 questions allotted duration of 60 minutes of the total duration.
+The DI & LR section of the paper constitutes 24 questions and is allotted a duration of 40 minutes of the total time.
 Looking at the time per question ratio makes the demand of calculation speed very clear.
 Hence, pick up as many shortcut techniques and strategies for DI to be able to manage time properly.
 Following are some data interpretation tricks which might help to approach the CAT-DI section much more efficiently.

 CAT Data Interpretation Tips

-The more you practice, the better you get with DI in CAT exam.
+The more you practice, the better you get with DI in the CAT exam.
 Practice CAT Data Interpretation Questions as much as you can and solve as many question papers as you can.
-Practice will make you faster and make you confident by familiarising with the related questions.
+Practice will make you faster and make you confident by familiarizing yourself with the related questions.
 Also, practice several CAT Mock tests and Previous Year Papers to get acquainted with the DI questions.

-While practicing questions, assess which problem requires more time by clocking yourself.
+While practising questions, assess which problem requires more time by clocking yourself.
 It helps to devise a suitable plan for attempting different types of problems and manage time well.

 Spend the first 2 minutes to understand the data set.
 After which the further approach must be clear.
 If the approach isn’t clear in the first who minutes, skip the question and attempt the next one.

 Interpretation is what is mainly tested in the data interpretation section of CAT.
-A single misinterpretation from the hidden texts might result in negative marks.
+A single misinterpretation of the hidden texts might result in negative marks.
 Look out for words like maximum/minimum, must be, can be, possible, etc. in the question.
-These are the words which will ensure your correct interpretation of the questions posed.
+These are the words that will ensure your correct interpretation of the questions posed.

 Consider the problem statement for that particular passage/question and take down the given facts without conjecture of any secondary shades of the facts.
 It is suggested to stick to that information and avoid assumptions.